Atlanta Nursing Home Abuse Attorney

 ProPublica, a non-profit investigative news source, found that Georgia is among the top ten states for nursing home violations.
 Their findings also indicate that approximately 10% of nursing homes in Georgia have serious deficiencies.

-According to the Georgia Department of Human Services, abuse of older and disabled adults (at-risk adults) is “one of the most undetected and underreported problems in the U.S.” The state of Georgia has rules about the management of adult daycare centers and nursing homes.
-These rights make sure the elderly are treated properly in nursing homes across the state, as well as in Atlanta, GA.
+According to the Georgia Department of Human Services, abuse and neglect of older and disabled adults (at-risk adults) at nursing homes are “one of the most undetected and underreported problems in the U.S.” The state of Georgia has rules about the management of adult daycare centers and nursing homes.
+These rights, according to the law, make sure the elderly are treated properly in nursing homes across the state, as well as in Atlanta, GA.
 The elderly have to right not to suffer sexual abuse, nursing home neglect, or to be exploited in any other way.

 Elder abuse refers to any intentional or negligent act by a caregiver or any other person that puts an elderly at risk for harm.
 It can take several forms, including: